karljarvis/MortSims/README.md

 The spatially explicit wildlife genetic simulations were run here.

 ### CDPOP_v1.2.26_20150321
-The CDPOP program, documentation, the code for setting up the simulations, and the data output from it.
+The CDPOP program, documentation, the code for setting up the simulations, and some data output from it.
+The bulk of the results are not on Github due to size constraints.
+I ran them on a parallel processor to cut ~1 month computing time down to a few hours.

 ### QRULE
 Robert Gardner's [QRULE](https://www.umces.edu/qrule) program for generating rasters for landscape simulations, which I used to generate the complex landscapes.